The-MAZZTer/jkversions/README.md

 New for version 3.0:

 - .NET Framework version dependency bumped to 4.6.2 for .NET Standard 2.0 compatibility.
-- Added settings file for customizing download URLs and hashes
+- Added settings file for customizing download URLs and hashes.
 - Added form UI for customizing download URLs, which patches get applied, and where the resulting files get placed.

 New for version 2.0: